opf/jquery-tablesorter-rails/README.md

 //= require jquery-tablesorter
 ```

-This will require all jquery-tablesorter files (excluding addons and extras).
+This will require all core jquery-tablesorter files.
+Please note: This loads only the core-widgets and will neither include the extracted widgets nor any files from the addons and extras directories.
+Those files must be required manually as shown below.

 Or you can include single file with: